TurkiHaris/Minisoft-Compiler/README.md

 ## 📄 License

-This project is provided for educational purposes.
-See LICENSE for details.
+This project is provided solely for educational purposes.
+You may use, copy, and modify the code for non-commercial, educational use only.
+No warranty is provided.
+Use at your own risk.